 Maddie is the Director of Communities at Education Changemakers and brings an exemplary teaching career to her work with the global EC tribe.
 An alumna of the Changemaker Program, her change initiatives focused on helping children to embrace failure and increasing entrepreneurial resilience, which has seen her become a judge at the National Science Talent Search, speak at conferences across Australia and support her students to win the National Maths Talent Quest.
-As a teacher at a large Catholic school in Victoria, Maddie taught secondary Science and Mathematics and was the coordinator for Gifted and Talented Students and Student Leadership.
+As a teacher at a large Catholic school in Victoria, Maddie taught secondary STEM subjects, and was the coordinator for Gifted and Talented Students and Leaders.
 She holds three masters degrees with distinction in Science and Education from the University of Melbourne and the Australian Catholic University.
-Since working with Education Changemakers, Maddie has built the EC Community, a global network of thousands of passionate and innovative teachers.
-She led the design and delivery of The Passion Index, a toolkit for schools to engage students in passion-led learning, co-created with teachers from across Australia.
-The co-design and facilitation of EC’s offerings for early career educators has played to Maddie’s strengths and passion for best teaching practice, mentoring and support of new teachers.
+Since working with EC, Maddie has built the EC Community, a global network of thousands of passionate and innovative teachers.
+She led the design and delivery of The Passion Index, a toolkit for schools to engage students in passion-led learning, co-created with teachers from across Australia, as well as our global efforts to support new teachers.

 Mike is a leading member of the EC facilitation team and draws upon an extensive career in education, government and the corporate sector.
 As an Australian teacher, deputy principal and principal he has been a powerful education leader in an incredibly diverse range of settings including remote indigenous schools, large rural primary and secondary schools, and newly launched schools in major cities.
 He complements this domestic experience with his time as the foundation principal of the Nibras International School in Dubai, bringing additional cross-cultural awareness to the global EC team.
 Further to his work in education, Mike has also spent a decade leading on learning and management strategies for major energy companies in both Australia and Timor Leste, and working with state and federal government.
 He holds a Master of Business Leadership and is a passionate educator, strategist and believer in the power of teachers and school leaders to lead changes in even the most challenging environments.

 Kaitlin brings a powerful combination of education and entrepreneurship experience to the EC facilitation team.
 The holder of a Masters degree of international education, she has taught in schools across England, Australia and East Africa in both high and low SES contexts.
-As the co-founder of Spark* International and YGAP she has accelerated hundreds of impact entrepreneurs across Africa, Asia and Australia and overseen programmes that have changed the lives of hundreds of thousands of people living in poverty.
-Additionally, as the founder of SHE Africa and the One Roof Plus Accelerator (exclusively for female entrepreneurs) she brings a particular strength to the EC team around female leadership.
-Kaitlin was named as the 2014 Australian social entrepreneur of the year by the Foundation for Young Australians.
+As the co-founder of Spark* International anyGlobal she has accelerated hundreds of impact entrepreneurs across Africa, Asia and Australia and overseen programmes that have changed the lives of hundreds of thousands of people living in poverty.
+Additionally, as the founder of yHER, one of the most high profile female startup accelerators in Africa and the One Roof Plus Accelerator she brings a particular strength to the EC team around female leadership.
+Kaitlin was named as the 2015 Australian social entrepreneur of the year by the Foundation for Young Australians.